linknx/linknx-wiki/Actions.md

 - `script`
 - `cancel`

+Each type comes with its own set of attributes.
+See below for more details about each type of action.
-All actions can define an optional `delay` attribute defining the timespan that must elapse before the action is actually executed once it is triggered.
+But all actions have an optional `delay` attribute defining the time span that must elapse before the action is actually executed once it is triggered.
 The value is a number, optionally followed by a unit which is one of:
 - `d` for days
 - `h` for hours
 - `m` for minutes